Building a Better Calgary for All of Us

 Business Cluster Plans

 Entrepreneurial businesses thrive and grow when surrounded by like-minded businesses and people.
 The city needs to focus on developing cluster plans to revitalize Calgary neighbourhoods and foster a fertile business environment.
-Currently the only districts this occurs in are, oil and gas and the banking sector.
-This can be accomplished through infrastructure investments and tax incentives.
+The current strategy focuses on oil and gas and the banking sector.
+Infrastructure investments and tax incentives should be shifted to allow the City to attract and maintain these businesses—while diversifying the base and building a reputation for business-friendly “cluster” environments.
 It also allows the city to plan for specific business needs in these areas and reduce infrastructure spending.

 Constituents and city employees are both frustrated with the bureaucracy and slow response times of City hall, its subsidiaries, and its functions.